AdvancedThreatAnalytics/Cost-Effective-Data-Collection-Rules/README.md

 ## Notes

+- The DCR name is automatically generated as 'CS-Fortigate-Standard-DCR-{current-date}'
 - Make sure to specify a valid Log Analytics workspace Resource ID during deployment
 - The workspace details can be found in your Log Analytics workspace's Properties page
 - The DCR is configured for Linux systems